19hours/sg-statutes/Acts/Securities and Futures Act.md

 (e) has had execution against him in respect of a judgment debt returned unsatisfied in whole or in part;

-(f) has, whether in Singapore or elsewhere, entered into a compromise or scheme of arrangement with his creditors, being a compromise or scheme of arrangement that is still in operation; or
+(f) has, whether in Singapore or elsewhere, entered into a compromise or scheme of arrangement with his creditors, being a compromise or scheme of arrangement that is still in operation;

+[2/2009 wef 26/11/2010]

+(fa) has had a prohibition order under section 101A made by the Authority against him that remains in force;

+[2/2009 wef 26/11/2010]

-(g) has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly,
+(g) has been convicted, whether in Singapore or elsewhere, of an offence involving fraud or dishonesty or the conviction for which involved a finding that he had acted fraudulently or dishonestly; or

+[2/2009 wef 26/11/2010]

+(h) is not a fit and proper person for such office,

+[2/2009 wef 26/11/2010]

 the Authority may, if it thinks it necessary in the interest of the public, or section of the public or for the protection of investors direct by notice in writing that holder to remove the officer from office or employment, and that holder shall comply with such notice notwithstanding the provisions of section 152 of the Companies Act (Cap.
 50).